Penny Oleksiak: 2025 season

-In July 2025, Oleksiak voluntarily accepted a provisional suspension after the International Testing Agency (ITA) notified her of an apparent anti-doping rule violation for whereabouts failures.
+In November 2025, Oleksiak was issued a two-year ban backdated to the start of voluntary provisional suspension in July 2025 for an anti-doping rule violation for whereabouts failures.
+She will be eligible for competition again on July 14, 2027.

 Personal life

-Oleksiak was born to immigrant parents, a Polish American father and a Scottish mother, and is the youngest of five siblings, one of whom is NHL defenceman Jamie Oleksiak, who plays for the Seattle Kraken.
+Oleksiak was born to immigrant parents, a Polish American father and a Scottish mother, and is the youngest of five siblings, one of whom is NHL defenceman Jamie Oleksiak, who plays for the Vancouver Canucks.
 The rest of the family also has an athletic tradition: her father, Richard, is from Buffalo, New York and played basketball, football and field athletics and her mother held multiple Scottish Age Group swimming records in freestyle and backstroke.
 Older sister Hayley was a rower at Northeastern University, and older brother Jake played college hockey.
 She attended Monarch Park Collegiate Institute in Toronto, Ontario until leaving at the end of the 2016–17 school year.